Black Friday's biggest deals and savings

 Nikon D3400 DSLR bundle, $499.99 (regular price: $899.99)

-Target is also going to offer Black Friday deals on Target.com on the morning of Thanksgiving.
+Target is also going to offer Black Friday deals on Target.com on Thanksgiving morning.

-For the first time, when customers spend $50 on the day after Thanksgiving, they will receive a coupon for 20 percent off a future shopping trip.
+For the first time, when customers spend $50 on Black Friday, they will receive a coupon for 20 percent off a future shopping trip.
 And nearly all of Target's Black Friday online deals will be eligible for pickup at the store.

 Also new this year: Discounts will be applied automatically at checkout, with no coupons or codes required.